Architecture

 |---|---|---|

-| User | JWT sub claim |
+| User | JWT sub claim present |

 Group hierarchy + Client scopes |

-| Service | JWT client_id claim (no sub) |
+| Service | JWT client_id claim, no sub |

 Client scopes only |